based-ghost/aspnet-core-vue-vuex-playground-template/README.md

 * __Server__
   * ASP.NET Core 2.2
   * SignalR
-  * HealthChecks + [AspNetCore.HealthChecks.UI package](https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks) - this provides  a nicely formatted UI for viewing the results of the HealthCheck modules in use and is accessed on ```/health-ui``` (also, provide an option for viewing the raw JSON data that the UI package prettifies for you at ```/healthchecks-json```.
-Access this view in the application via the floating settings cog on right screen by clicking the "Health Checks" link).
+  * HealthChecks + [AspNetCore.HealthChecks.UI package](https://github.com/xabaril/AspNetCore.Diagnostics.HealthChecks) - this provides  a nicely formatted UI for viewing the results of the HealthCheck modules in use and is accessed on ```/health-ui``` (also, provide an option for viewing the raw JSON data that the UI package prettifies for you at ```/healthchecks-json```).
+Access this view in the application via the floating settings cog on right screen by clicking the "Health Checks" link.
   * API Documentation using Swagger UI - using package [NSwag.AspNetCore](http://NSwag.org) to prettify the specification output and display at ```/docs``` & [NSwag.MSBuild](http://NSwag.org) to handle automatic updates - so that when the project builds, the NSwag CLI will run and generate an updated API specification.
-Access this view in the application via the floating settings cog on right screen by clicking the "Swagger API" link).
+Access this view in the application via the floating settings cog on right screen by clicking the "Swagger API" link.
   * Gzip response compression (production build)
 * __Client__
   * Vue